wso2/docs-is/en/docs/guides/identity-lifecycles/self-register-verification.md

 ## Self-registration verification process

+WSO2 IS user registration portal does not support account verification theough SMS OTP.
+Therefore if a tenant needs to confirm self-registered accounts through SMS OTP, they need to build up their own self-registration portal and incorporate the API provided in this section of the guide.

+!!! note
+    This method can be used for both `SMS` and `Email` account verification methods.

 This section describes how the self-registration API works, the flow, and sample API requests and responses.

 ### How it works